We just launched HRIS Sync, automate employee benefits management ⚡️

 • Stillbirth or miscarriage: You’ll receive 26 weeks of Maternity Benefit if you have a miscarriage after the 24th week of pregnancy or stillbirth where the birth weight is at least 500 grams.

 • Hospitalisation after birth: In the case of hospitalisation after birth, you can apply to postpone the last 12 weeks of Maternity Benefit for a maximum of six months.
-To qualify for this, you must have at least 14 weeks of Maternity Benefit paid and be on maternity leave for at least 4 weeks before your baby’s birth.
+To qualify for this, you must have at least 14 weeks of Maternity Benefit paid and be on 4 weeks of maternity leave before your baby’s birth.
+You’ll continue receiving the payment until your entitlement to Maternity Benefit finishes.

-Give Your Employees Additional Maternity Coverage with Yonder
+Give Your Employees Additional Maternity Coverage with Kota

 If you’re an employer, you have to manage a host of other employee benefits in addition to their pay — like health insurance and retirement contributions.

-Thankfully with Yonder, you can automate employee health insurance and retirement benefits.
+Thankfully with Kota, you can automate employee health insurance and retirement benefits.

 Allow employees to choose packages with maternity coverage or even add extra perks, like fertility add-ons.

-Get started with Yonder and help your employees take ownership of their health coverage.
+Get started with Kota and help your employees take ownership of their health coverage.

 Aine Kavanagh